NWChemEx/Chemist/docs/source/developer/design/vector_spaces/product_space.rst

 ..  code-block:: c++
     ProductSpace(A, B, C) = ProductSpace(A, ProductSpace(B, C));

-The two factor spaces of a ProductSpace should be mutable, which means
+The two factor spaces of a ProductSpace should be commutable, which means

 ..  code-block:: c++
     ProductSpace(A, B) = ProductSpace(B, A);